 Now, it’s time to get drawing.

 Step 1: Using at least a 13″ square piece of paper, draw a circle using the radius from the chart above.
 The number in the shaded column.
-You can simply measure from a center point and make dots in a circle and then connect or use a piece of non stretchy string and a pen to create your circle.
-Make sure your center point is clear.
+You can simply measure from a centre point and make dots in a circle and then connect or use a piece of non-stretchy string and a pen to create your circle.
+Make sure your centre point is clear.
 You will need it for the next step.

-Step 2: Since we are making a 270 degree skirt, we will only be using 3/4 of this full circle.
-Draw 2 lines perpendicular to one another through the center point to create 4 even pies.
-Cut out 1 of the 4 pies and cut out your 270 degree circle.
+Step 2: Since we are making a 270-degree skirt, we will only be using 3/4 of this full circle.
+Draw 2 lines perpendicular to one another through the centre point to create 4 even pies.
+Cut out 1 of the 4 pies and cut out your 270-degree circle.

-Step 3: The 270 degree circle is for all the way around the skirt.
+Step 3: The 270-degree circle is for all the way around the skirt.
 If you are doing a mini, you may be able to use this full piece and create a single pattern piece to use.
 I will be cutting down this full 270° circle to make a more manageable pattern piece.
-First, draw a line through the center point and through the middle pie at a 45° angle.
-You can also just fold the circle piece in half to find that center line.
+First, draw a line through the centre point and through the middle pie at a 45° angle.
+You can also just fold the circle piece in half to find that centre line.
 Cut through the line.
 You will now have a 135° circle (blue area), essentially the piece used to create the front or back piece.

 Step 4: Fold the 135° piece in half one more time, creating a 67.5° circle.
 If you don’t mind having a really huge pattern piece, you can use the 135° piece, but I chose to have a smaller more manageable pattern piece.

 Step 5: Now we will begin drawing the lines for the actual skirt pattern piece.
 You will need a really large sheet of paper.
 I used Swedish medical paper and had to tape a couple pieces together to make it wide enough.
 Place your small 67.5° circle on the short edge of your paper and tape it down.
 Extend the straight lines beyond the desired length of the skirt.